21 Fun and Interesting Facts About Puerto Rico

 fun facts about puerto rico weather

-Puerto Rico does have a wet season between May and November, with August seeing an average of 7.7 inches of rain.
-This season corresponds with the hurricane season, and you may encounter tropical storms if you visit the island during the summer.
+Puerto Rico, with its tropical climate, has a wet season between May and November, with an average of 7.7 inches of rain in August.
+This season corresponds with hurricane season, and if you visit the island during the summer, you may encounter tropical storms.

 19. Christmas Isn’t Just for December 25